redis-stack/redis-stack-docs/support/index.md

 ## Redis Stack support

-Redis, Inc. also develops [Redis Stack](/docs/stack), which extends Redis with modern data models and processing engines to provide a complete developer experience.
-When you deploy Redis Stack on Redis Enterprise, you may choose from a number of commercial support options.
+Redis, Inc. also develops [Redis Stack](/docs/stack), which extends Redis OSS with modern data models and processing engines to provide a complete developer experience.
+Redis Enterprise supports all of these data models and processing engines.
+If you need support for applications which have been built using Redis Stack, you'll want to consider purchasing either Redis Enterprise Software or our Redis Enterprise Cloud service offering.